Windexi/pwhyd/FAQ.md

 A: Nothing.
 There are hundreds of hacks of Pokémon games in existence.
 Why should you waste your time on this one?
 You shouldn't.
 Who ever heard of a Pokémon fan game where the main character is a complete failure?
 That's the worst idea I've ever heard.
 Why does this exist?
 Pokémon is about becoming the very _best_.
 Not about being the very _worst_! ...And why does everyone hate you so much?
 Is there a reason?

 ##### Q: Okay, Haha.
 Very funny.
 Bashing your own game is trendy now, I see.
 Be real with me though, what are the cool things about this ROM?
 A: How about, a deranged Professor Oak with Alzheimer's?
 A dad who cares more about being the Pokémon champion than raising his own kid?
-A mom who is more interested in shooting up than her worthless son who lives with some stranger named Vinny?
+A mom who is more interested in shooting up than hanging around her worthless son who lives with some stranger named Vinny?
 Seriously, who is Vinny?
 He just appeared one day.
 I don't even think he's related to you!

 ##### Q: Alright, alright, alright...
 I get it.
 So this game is SFW?
 A: Oh, definitely not.